Executive Sous Chef

 Abril found her “more” at Four Seasons Hotel Austin after sending a hospitality recruiter her resume in November 2012.
 He called the same day and she moved to Austin within a month to take part in Four Seasons management training program.
 As a trainee, Abril worked her way through every station in the kitchen.
 A fast favourite was the role of lunch cook, since she was in charge of creating each day’s unique special.
 “I’d come in early and leave late each day because I was just soaking it all up,” says Abril.
 “Then I’d go home and study and practice dishes that I could make the next day.”

 Her co-workers and most notably, Executive Chef Elmar Prambs, soon took notice.
 But sadly, the end of the program was approaching and a visa issue prevented her from continuing on with Four Seasons Hotel Austin.
 “So I went back home with my heart broken because I didn’t want to leave.”

-In 2015, Abril received an fortuitous text message from Elmar that would bring her back to the Four Seasons Hotel Austin family, although this time as the Hotel’s banquet chef responsible for coordinating the food for hundreds of events each year.
+In 2015, Abril received a fortuitous text from Elmar that would bring her back to Four Seasons Hotel Austin, although this time as a banquet chef responsible for coordinating the food for hundreds of events each year.
 “It was the same kitchen as before, just a different side to the culinary operation,” she says.